exceptionless/Website/content/news/2016/2016-01-27-new-releases-for-all-the-codes-exceptionless-3-2.md

 ### Sessions!

 **Track and automatically manage user sessions** for much more visibility into their user experience, how they interact with your app, and, of course, any errors or events that occur related to that user.
-This answers the age-old question, &#8220;What the hell was this guy doing when stuff blew up!?&#8221;
+This answers the age-old question, "What the hell was this guy doing when stuff blew up!?"

 <a href="/track-view-user-session-data-exceptionless/" target="_blank">Check out the User Sessions post for more details and instructions!</a>